Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Methods

 As discussed in the introduction, the variational approach of Eq.~\ref{eq:variational_functional} and the corresponding loss term of Eq.~\ref{eq:loss_variational} are of little use if the TSE, where $|\nabla q(\textbf{x})|^2$ is significantly different from zero, is poorly represented in the training dataset.

-In previous applications of the Kolmogorov variational principle, enhanced sampling methods were used to collect data in the TS region.~\cite{li2019computing} However, they relied on the use of CV, and even assuming that the CV is able to capture the TSE main features, they had to spend time sampling over and over uninteresting regions of the configuration space, such as those belonging to the metastable states.
+In previous applications of the Kolmogorov variational principle, enhanced sampling methods were used to collect data in the TS region.~\cite{li2019computing, rotskoff2020learning} However, they relied on the use of collective variables (CVs), and even assuming that the CV is able to capture the TSE main features, they had to spend time sampling over and over uninteresting regions of the configuration space, such as those belonging to the metastable states.

 In contrast, we apply to the system a bias that is attractive in the TS region and repulsive in the basin regions.
 Even using a simplified model for $q_\theta(\textbf{x})$ the addition of the potential